Concerning My Daughter cover art

 And yet when the care home where she works insists that she lower her standard of care for an elderly dementia patient who has no family, who travelled the world as a successful diplomat, who chose not to have children, Green’s mother cannot accept it.
 Why should not having chosen a traditional life mean that your life is worth nothing at all?

-In Concerning My Daughter, translated from Korean by Jamie Chang, Kim Hye-jin lays bare our most universal fears on ageing, death and isolation, to offer finally a paean to love in all its forms.
+In Concerning My Daughter, translated from Korean by Jamie Chang, Kim Hye-jin lays bare our most universal fears on ageing, death, and isolation, to offer finally a paean to love in all its forms.

-Fiction Literary Fiction Women's Fiction Marriage
+Family Life Fiction Genre Fiction Literary Fiction Literature & Fiction Women's Fiction World Literature Marriage

 Listeners also enjoyed...